coilhq/mucoa/README.md

 * A's Fees has a CR balance of; `0 + 10 = 10`
   * `10` units fee charge for deposit on liquidity

-## TRANSFER (CLEARING)
+## Transfer (Clearing)
 Participant A (Payer) would like to transfer funds to participant B (Payee, these are linked transfers i.e. they succeed or fail together as a transaction).
 At this time the Payer participant A has liquidity of `100` units liquidity.
 Participant A would like to transfer `100` units to Participant B.
-The liquidity from A to B is immediately available to B, however, the settlement reservation and commit is a separate action that is between A to Hub and B from Hub.
+The liquidity from A to B is immediately available to B, however, the settlement reservation and commit is a separate action that is between A to Scheme and B from Scheme.

 > TODO @jason explain what a linked transfer is here...